growilabs/growi-docs/docs/en/admin-guide/management-cookbook/user-management.md

 2. Click Temporary Issuance for new users.

 3. Enter your invitation email address.
-Multiple e-mail addresses can be specified by a new line.
+Multiple email addresses can be specified by a new line.

 4. Click issue.